pytorch/pytorch.github.io/_posts/2020-10-1-announcing-the-winners-of-the-2020-global-pytorch-summer-hackathon.md

 **3rd Place** - [TorchExpo](https://devpost.com/software/torchexpo)

 TorchExpo is a collection of models and extensions that simplifies taking PyTorch from research to production in mobile devices.
 This library is more than a web and mobile application, and also comes with a Python library.
 The Python library is available via pip install and it helps researchers convert a state-of-the-art model in TorchScript and ONNX format in just one line.
-Detailed docs are available [here](https://torchexpo.readthedocs.io/en/latest/).

 ## Web/Mobile Applications Powered by PyTorch